FACTBOX-Key elements of Obama's $447 bln jobs plan

-Sept 9 U.S. President Barack Obama has proposed a $447 billion package of tax cuts and spending measures aimed at reviving a stalled economy and spurring hiring.
+Sept 12 U.S. President Barack Obama has proposed a $447 billion package of tax cuts and spending measures to spur hiring and revive a stalled economy.
+[ID:nS1E78B0MH]

-Here are some of the key elements of his American Jobs Act:
+Here are some of the key elements of his American Jobs Act, which he was due to send to Congress on Monday:

 EMPLOYEE PAYROLL TAX HOLIDAY